List of informally named dinosaurs: Vitakridrinda

 "Vitakridrinda" is a genus of abelisaurid theropod dinosaur from the Late Cretaceous of Balochistan, western Pakistan.
 The intended type species is "V. sulaimani".
 The discovery was made (along with other dinosaur specimens) near Vitariki by a team of palaeontologists from the Geological Survey of Pakistan, in rocks from the Maastrichtian-age Vitakri Member of the Pab Formation.
 Informally named in an abstract by M.S.
 Malkani in 2004 (to which Malkani [2006] attributes the name), it is based on partial remains including two thigh bones, and a tooth.
 A partial snout and braincase were originally referred to the holotype, and additional vertebrae may also belong to this genus.
 However, the snout was later reclassified as a new genus of mesoeucrocodylian, Induszalim, while the braincase was later referred to Gspsaurus.
 Thomas Holtz gave a possible length of 6 meters (19.7 feet).

 Vitakrisaurus

 "Vitakrisaurus" is a genus of noasaurid theropod dinosaurs represented by only one known species, "Vitakrisaurus saraiki", which is the intended type species.
 It lived in the late Cretaceous period, approximately 70 million years ago, during the Maastrichtian, in what is today the Indian subcontinent.
 Its fossils were found in Pakistan's Vitakri Formation.
 The holotype specimen, MSM-303-2 is a right foot with a seemingly tridactyl form and robust phalanges.
 It may belong to Noasauridae due to similarities with the foot of Velocisaurus, although inconsistencies within its brief description and a lack of comparison with other theropods within the article makes formal classification difficult.
 The generic name references the Vitakri Member of the Pab Formation and combines this with the Greek suffix "saurus", meaning "reptile".
 The specific name honours the Saraiki people, who primarily live in southern Pakistan.
-However, like most dinosaur taxa named by M. Sadiq Malkani, it is probably a nomen nudum.